Excise tax in the United States: Excise tax types

-Often trust funds do not collect enough taxes because of assumptions that the politicians made in setting the excise tax rates and allowable trust fund projects result in underfunding.
-Changing consumer purchases have made the original assumptions wrong which may also result in underfunding.
-Because many of the funds are allocated to repay bonds and other long term projects, they often require an infusion of general funds to stay solvent.
-Long term adjustments of tax rates or a less extensive list of allowable trust fund projects to keep the funds solvent require bi-partisan agreements, which are obviously rare.
+Often, trust funds do not collect enough taxes because the legislators assume setting the excise tax rates and allowable trust fund projects results in underfunding.
+Changing consumer purchases have wronged the original assumptions, which may result in underfunding.
+Because many funds are allocated to repay bonds and other long-term projects, they often require an infusion of general funds to stay solvent.
+Long-term adjustments of tax rates or a less extensive list of allowable trust fund projects to keep the funds solvent require bi-partisan agreements, which are rare.

 The excise taxes on alcoholic beverages, tobacco products and firearms are administered under the Alcohol and Tobacco Tax and Trade Bureau (TTB) in the United States Department of the Treasury.
 The total excise taxes on gasoline, diesel etc. for each state have been calculated.

 Federal Trust Fund excise tax collections are often remitted to each state by complicated allocation plans.
 The Highway Trust Fund revenue is split between highways and transit systems.
 The Highway Account normally receives about 85% of all highway trust fund taxes, and the Mass Transit Account receives about 15% of all Highway Trust Fund excise tax collections.

 The Highway Trust Fund may well require tax rate adjustments to stay solvent and make up for increasing fuel economy standards dictated by the Environmental Protection Agency or the increased use of untaxed plug-in electric vehicles.
-As fuel prices increase, there is a slow decrease in gallons of fuel bought as vehicles are made more efficient and/or travel shorter distances, all of which reduce Highway Trust Fund collections.
-Federal funding of the Highway Trust Fund is restricted for use on capital expenditures, such as construction and reconstruction of roads, bridges or tunnels, or payment of bonds sold to finance the work.
+As fuel prices rise, there is a slight decrease in gallons of fuel bought as vehicles are made more efficient and/or travel shorter distances, all of which reduce Highway Trust Fund collections.
+Federal funding of the Highway Trust Fund is restricted for capital expenditures, such as constructing and reconstructing roads, bridges, or tunnels or paying bonds sold to finance the work.

-The bulk of funding is for specific programs set up to channel aid to the states for a variety of uses, such as providing capital funding for the nation's most heavily used roads, maintaining interstates, and fixing bridges.
+The bulk of funding is for specific programs set up to channel aid to the states for various uses, such as providing capital for the nation's most heavily used roads, maintaining interstates, and fixing bridges.
 Regular maintenance on non-interstate roads, including pothole patching and snowplowing, must be funded through other sources.
 Funding often requires a partial dollar match by the states.
 The Mass Transit Account, which gets its funding from a fraction of the excise taxes imposed on fuels, etc., has similar restrictions.